-DANGER, WARNING, CAUTION, and NOTE DANGER, signal words WARNING.
-The CAUTION, and NOTE are used to identify levels of hazard seriousness.
+DANGER, WARNING, CAUTION, and NOTE signal words DANGER, WARNING.
+CAUTION, and NOTE are used to identify levels of hazard seriousness.
 The signal word DANGER is only used on product labels to signify an immediate hazard.
 The signal words WARNING, CAUTION, and NOTE will be used on product labels and throughout this manual and other manual that may apply to the product.